MohdAmir15/Gemini-Clone/README.md

 This project uses a **free Google API key**,  for demo purposes.
 This key has limited usage and **can be regenerated at any time**.

-I push the .env file so that I can deploy the project when it is done.
+I pushed the .env file so that I can deploy the project when it is done.